tustoz/learn-javascript/README.md

     age: 17, // // by key "age" store value "17"
 };

-console.log(isObjects); //output -> { name: 'tustoz', age: 17 }
+//use console.log() for print any kind of variables and display output. console.log(isObjects); //output -> { name: 'tustoz', age: 17 }
 ```